• Skip to primary navigation

 Oil

-If you are on an oil-free diet, then replace the oil with applesauce in the same amount.
+If you are on an oil-free diet, replace the oil with applesauce in the same amount.
 You can also use vegan butter if you want.
-Just take our oil measurement and multiply by 1.2 to get the butter amount.

 Spices and Aromas

-Cinnamon and vanilla extract.
-Other spices that go well in zucchini bread are grated nutmeg, ginger, and cardamon.
-We made it once with grated orange zest and it was awesome.
+Other spices that go well in zucchini bread are grated nutmeg, allspice, ginger, and cardamom.

 Baking powder and baking soda